PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Experiment Details

-For a controlled evaluation, we generate a fixed set of 50,000 images (45 prompts \(\times\) 1112 seeds).
+For a controlled evaluation on image quality metrics, we generate a fixed set of 50,000 images (45 prompts \(\times\) 1112 seeds).
 This set is produced by the original base model to serve as a reference, and by each fine-tuned policy for comparison.
-We evaluate these images at two levels of granularity:

-\begin{itemize} \item \textbf{Overall Metrics:} We compute FID and IS across the entire 50k generated samples to measure overall fidelity and quality.
+We evaluate these images at two levels of granularity: \begin{itemize} \item \textbf{Overall Metrics:} We compute FID, $\text{FD}_\textrm{DINO}$ and IS across the entire 50k generated samples to measure overall fidelity and quality.

 \item \textbf{Per-Prompt Analysis:} For a more fine-grained statistical analysis, we compute metrics on a per-prompt basis (i.e., on the 1112 images generated for each prompt).
 We use a LMM on these per-prompt scores to isolate our method's true impact from prompt-level variance.
 Coefficients were estimated via Restricted Maximum Likelihood (REML).
-At this level, we also compute \textbf{LPIPS Diversity}~\citep{zhang2018unreasonableeffectivenessdeepfeatures} to measure intra-prompt variety. \end{itemize}
+At this level, we also compute LPIPS Diversity~\citep{zhang2018unreasonableeffectivenessdeepfeatures} to measure intra-prompt variety. \end{itemize}

-It is important to note that FID scores computed on smaller sample sets (e.g., FID per 1.1k images) are expected to have a higher magnitude than scores computed on the full dataset (FID-50k).
-Consequently, the effect size (\(\beta_{alg}\)) estimated by the LMM, which is based on these per-prompt scores, may appear larger in magnitude than the simple difference observed in the overall FID-50k results.
-Since FID scores are calculated against the outputs of the original base model, they can be interpreted as a measure of distributional drift; a lower score signifies less deviation from the original policy.
-This indicates a successful mitigation of model collapse and serves as a strong proxy for the preservation of the base model's inherent fidelity and diversity.
+It is important to note that FID and $\text{FD}_\textrm{DINO}$ scores computed on smaller sample sets (e.g., FD per 1.1k images) are expected to have a higher magnitude than scores computed on the full dataset (FD-50k).
+Consequently, the effect size (\(\beta_{alg}\)) estimated by the LMM, which is based on these per-prompt scores, may appear larger in magnitude than the simple difference observed in the overall FD-50k results.
+Since FD scores are calculated against the outputs of the original base model, they can be interpreted as a measure of distributional drift; a lower score signifies less deviation from the original policy.
+This indicates a successful mitigation of mode collapse and serves as a strong proxy for the preservation of the base model's inherent fidelity and diversity.